Bro. Cantalupi's Fundraising Drive

 Years of leaks coming fromthe porch roof above

-but also the underlying plaster's breaking off.
+but also to the underlying plaster's breaking off.

 three of the House's upstairs bedrooms

-is shown here working his magic with the kitchen.
+is shown here, working his magic with the kitchen.

 in order to save money, had organized a "Weekend Warriors" turnout